-- Theoretical: This will usually consist of an objective multiple-choice test (closed, with 20 or 30 questions and 3 or 4 options).
-In special sittings or when defined in the official announcement, it may consist of short questions and/or subject questions "to be elaborated upon". - Practical: This will include a number of problems related to the material taught throughout the course.
+- 1. Theoretical: This will usually consist of an objective multiple-choice test (closed, with 20 questions and 3 options). - 2.
+Practical: This will include a number of problems related to the material taught throughout the course.
 The questions to answer may be presented in the form of a multiple-choice test.
-In special sittings or when defined in the official announcement, it may include commentaries and case analyses.